cs0320-s25/term-project-alexa-ishan-kiba-nico/README.md

 ## Tests

 Testing is done both with mocked data and with actual API calls.
 This includes integration testing, end-to-end testing, and unit testing.
-For more information regarding tests, please see `MockData.java`, `MockedScorage.java`, and `RankerTest.java`.
+For more information regarding tests, please see `App.spec.ts`, `MockData.java`, `MockedScorage.java`, and `RankerTest.java`.

 ## Running the Program

 **To run the program: run the back end by starting the `Server.java` file.
 Start the front end with the "npm start" command in the terminal, from the "client" folder.
-To run test cases, type "npm run test:e2e".**
+To run test cases, type "npm run test".**